vacp2p/rfc/mdf.md

 ## Motivation

 In order for more efficient synchronization of conversational messages, information should be provided allowing a node to more effectively synchronize the dependencies for any given message.
-Encoding a DAG within a message allows for an entire portion to be synchronized if information is missing with a single `REQUEST` message.
+Encoding a DAG within a message allows for an entire portion to be synchronized if messages are missing with a single `REQUEST` message.

 ## Format